mehrdad-faridi/mariadb-install-backup/README.md

 All the backup script will generate a log file `/var/log/mybackup-mariadb.log` due to get more details of backup result.
 <br><br><br>

-# what you can do with this script:
+# What you can do with this script:
-- add MAriaDB repo and Install(on remote host)
+- Add MAriaDB repo and Install(on remote host)
-- create full backup oof mysql
+- Create full backup of mysql
-- create database(s) backup
+- Create database(s) backup
-- create table(s) backup
+- Create table(s) backup
-- auto craete backup based on crontab
+- Auto craete backup based on crontab
-- auto remove old backup file
+- Auto remove old backup file
-- log file of backup result
+- Log file of backup result

 <br><br>